 - General information such as your name, address, date of birth, marital status, UK residency years, driving licence number,

 the type of driving licence you have, your contact details including phone number and email address; we will also collect this

 - Information about what and who you want to insure such as the vehicle and any named drivers on the policy

-- Your claims, motoring convictions, criminal convictions, fixed penalties, CCJs and credit history
+- Your claims, motoring convictions, criminal convictions, County Court Judgements (CCJs) and credit history

 - Personal information that we receive through anti-fraud databases and sanctions lists